close

 Beans are often used in soups and stews, while squash is roasted, fried, or mashed.
 Game meats, such as deer and rabbit, are still popular, but they are often grilled or roasted instead of being boiled or stewed.

-See also Mesa Food: A Culinary Adventure in the Heart of Arizona
+See also Monterrey Mexican Food: A Culinary Adventure in the Heart of Mexico

 Cherokee Foodways as a Culinary Heritage